maxtkc/mvths-wiki/docs/070xt-base.rst

-STEP THIRTEEN: First Prototype
+STEP FIFTEEN: First Base
 ======================

 Overview
 --------

-At this point, you should be focusing on creating a simple prototype sumo bot that can navigate around the sumo ring without falling off.
-This prototype will need to include a base to hold the motors, two wheels that attach to your motors, a simple caster and a mount to hold your each of your two down sensors.
-All of this will be covered in the next lessons.
+The quickest way to create a base for your robot for testing is to design one in two dimensions that can be cut on the laser cutter.
+This base should include a place to mount the motors, the caster wheel and the down facing sensors.